 Letters of reference

-After receiving applicants’ processed information from PharmCAS, the School of Pharmacy Office of Admissions will send instructions for completion of a Supplemental Application to applicants who meet the requirement of a minimum cumulative GPA and science GPA of 2.50 on a 4.00 scale.
+After receiving applicants’ processed information from PharmCAS, the School of Pharmacy Office of Admissions will send instructions for completion of a Supplemental Application.
 The deadline for submitting the Supplemental Application along with the required fee to the Office of Admissions is on or before April 1, 2017.
 Note: A complete application consisting of the PharmCAS application, verification of transcripts by PharmCAS, PCAT scores (as reported to PharmCAS), three letters of reference (submitted to PharmCAS), and School of Pharmacy Supplemental Application with the application fee must be received in the Office of Admissions on or before April 1, 2017.
 Only completed applications received by the Office of Admissions on or before the deadline date will be reviewed for potential entrance into the program.
 Applicants are also responsible for notifying the Office of Admissions of any changes in their mailing or e-mail addresses.
 It is important that the Office of Admissions has accurate and current contact information for applicants.
 Applicants may forfeit their interview invitation or offer of admission if they do not provide current contact information.

 Once an applicant's file is complete, the director of admissions and the admissions committee review an applicant’s GPA and PCAT scores to determine the applicant’s interview eligibility.
 If they consider the applicant eligible for an on-campus interview, an invitation will be sent to the applicant.
 All interviews are scheduled on a first-call/first-scheduled basis.
 No interviews will be granted until an individual's application process is complete.
 Interviews will take place during the second week of October for early decision applicants.